kessie2862/ToDo-List/README.md

 ### Key Features <a name="key-features"></a>

 - User can add tasks to a list
-- Render lists dynamically on page load
+- Lists are rendered dynamically on page load

 <p align="right">(<a href="#readme-top">back to top</a>)</p>